IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: Conclusion

-{\it Limitations and future work:} As a data-driven model, the IH-GAN cannot faithfully generate unit cell shapes given material properties outside the training data distribution.
-This brings the need for constraining the solution space when performing topology optimization, which in turn may limit the performance of the optimized cellular structure.
+{\it Limitations and future work:} As a data-driven model, the IH-GAN cannot faithfully generate unit cell shapes given properties outside the training data distribution.
+This brings the need for constraining the solution space when performing structural optimization, which in turn may limit the performance of the optimized cellular structure.
 Future work could explore how to combine both data-driven and physics models to allow faithful data extrapolation beyond the training dataset.
-Another promising extension is to increase the material space's dimensionality from two to three (\ie, including volume fraction) to have volume fraction as a constraint in the TO problem to make it more practical for mass control.
+Another promising extension is to focus on the diversity exploration of the property space such that the IH-GAN model can be used for more diverse applications.
+To this end, topics like database expansion, Pareto frontier discovery (boundary expansion), and optimal diverse coverage could be covered.
 While in this paper, we use isotropic material properties to demonstrate the effectiveness of the proposed IH-GAN model, the model itself is agnostic to the type of properties.
 We can replace the isotropic material properties with anisotropic stiffness or other physics properties (\eg, thermal, optical, and acoustic or combinations).
-We will perform new case studies to demonstrate and validate our proposed method in other application domains in our future work.
+In our future work, we will perform new case studies to demonstrate and validate our proposed method in other application domains.